-Fujifilm X-T20 versus Nikon D5
+Fujifilm X-T20 vs Nikon D5

-The Fujifilm X-T20 and the Nikon D5 are two digital cameras that were officially introduced, respectively, in January 2017 and January 2016.
+The Fujifilm X-T20 and the Nikon D5 are two digital cameras that were revealed to the public, respectively, in January 2017 and January 2016.
 The X-T20 is a mirrorless interchangeable lens camera, while the D5 is a DSLR.
 The cameras are based on an APS-C (X-T20) and a full frame (D5) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5 is considerably larger (160 percent) than the Fujifilm X-T20.
 Moreover, the D5 is substantially heavier (269 percent) than the X-T20.
 It is noteworthy in this context that the D5 is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.